Master's Programme in Philosophy

 The programme leads to the degree of Master of Arts (120 credits) with Theoretical Philosophy or Practical Philosophy as the main field of study.
 After one year of study, it is possible to obtain a degree of Master of Arts (60 credits).

-The Master's Programme in Philosophy has a duration of two academic years.
-You can opt for a one-year version, but the programme is structured to best suit the two-year programme.
-At the beginning of the first semester, you will make an individually tailored study plan together with the programme director.
-This is a comprehensive plan detailing the courses you will take and how you will organise the writing of your master's thesis.
+At the beginning of the programme, you will make an individually tailored study plan together with the programme director.
+This is a comprehensive plan detailing the courses you will take and how you will organise the writing of your Master's thesis.

 Courses within the programme